Pål's autumn tip - go hiking in Norway

-Enjoy beautiful views from 'hytter" (mountain cabins), build "varde" (stone towers), hike to mountain peaks, and explore the tracks of wild animals - "maybe it's the tracks of a crocodile or a hippo," says Pål's daughter.
+Enjoy beautiful views from mountain cabins, build stone towers or "varde", hike to mountain peaks, and explore the tracks of wild animals - "maybe it's the tracks of a crocodile or a hippo," says Pål's daughter.
 All of this is part of traditional family hikes in the mountains during the autumn holiday.
 Find routes and cabins near you on the ut.no website.
 And don't forget to bring traditional Norwegian hot dogs with "lomper" (potato bread), and try making authentic "pinnebrød" (the recipe here) over a campfire.

 Rope parks, climbing walls, swings, rope ladders - it's the perfect place to feel like an alpinist or a real rock climber.
 For example, there are a couple of rope parks in Oslo, such as osloklatrepark.no and Klatrepark | Ekebergparken.